-Kevin Durant takes Nets into pivotal Game 5 vs. Bucks likely without two key teammates
+Kevin Durant takes Nets into pivotal Game 5 vs. Bucks

-Durant will likely be missing two key components to Brooklyn's success during the 2020-21 season
+Durant will be with an injured James Harden and without Kyrie Irving

 Kevin Durant will likely be the only superstar the Brooklyn Nets will have when the team plays the Milwaukee Bucks in Game 5 of their second-round playoff matchup on Tuesday night.

-Kyrie Irving went down with an ankle injury in Game 4 and will not play in the tie-breaking game while James Harden, who hasn’t played since Game 1 after aggravating his hamstring, was upgraded to doubtful to play with speculation swirling about his status hours before tip-off.
+Kyrie Irving went down with an ankle injury in Game 4 and will not play in the tie-breaking game while James Harden, who hasn’t played since Game 1 after aggravating his hamstring, was upgraded to questionable to play with speculation swirling about his status hours before tip-off.

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM